Breast Augmentation in Vancouver

 In 1992, the US FDA decided that silicone gel-filled implants would not be generally available for cosmetic breast enlargement.
 Currently, all women in the USA undergoing breast augmentation receive saline-filled implants which consist of a silicone shell filled with sterile saltwater.

 Recently, new cohesive silicone gel implants became available in Canada.
 Health Canada has determined that cohesive silicone gel implants are safe for use because the cohesive gel does not seep, run or shift.
 Silicone gel implants give a more natural appearance than saline implants: they feel and move like real breast tissue.
 Cohesive silicone gel implants do not normally ripple or fold as saline implants sometimes do.
 Silicone gel implants have been available in Europe for several years and have an excellent safety record.
-If you prefer to receive cohesive gel silicone implants rather than saline implants, please discuss this with Dr. Ward during your consultation.
+If you prefer to receive cohesive gel silicone implants rather than saline implants, please discuss this with Dr. Lee during your consultation.

 What is Involved?